 Your fabric stays put.
 Yes, even those super gorgeous but slippery, misbehaving ones!

 And with this option, your fabric is clearly visible for admiring and inspiring and easily accessible for touching.

 And you can get super OCD and organize first by season, and then colour.

 What’s not to love?!

 With a little imagination, the possibilities are limitless!

-I hope that this post has stimulated your imagination as to how you can provide a home for your sewing tools, supplies, and fabric.
+I hope that this post has stimulated your imagination as to how you can provide a home for your sewing tools, supplies, patterns, and fabric.